lucialand/lucia-docs/docs/directives/state.md

 **Creating components using JavaScript**

-> If you are using a bundler, the `l-state` directive will not work and you are required to use this syntax.
+> If you are using a bundler, the `l-state` directive will not automatically initialize and you are required to use this syntax.
 This is because `l-state` relies on document load events, meaning that it is not tree-shakable.

+The first way is to manually initialize the document yourself using the handy-dandy `init` method.

+**Syntax:** `Lucia.init([element?])`

+**Example:** `Lucia.init()`

-It is possible to create a reusable component in the JavaScript and mount it on multiple elements.
+You can also create a reusable component in the JavaScript and mount it on multiple elements.
+This allows for more customizability but it also means that you cannot create nested or inline components.

 ```html
 <div id="app">